hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 2.9.0 =
+* Added compatibility with Back In Stock Notifier.
 * Added visualisation of plugins available for activation and deactivation.
 * Added support to turn off hCaptcha on a specific ACF Extended form.
 * Added support to turn off hCaptcha on a specific Asgaros forum form.